 If you hear anyone talking about energizing and using the terms Fast, Rapid, or Quick, they all mean pretty much the same.

 What is a normal charge rate?

 But it wasn’t always like that.
-A few years ago when smartphones were recently on the market, usual charge rates were below 1A.
-Nowadays I only recommend using below 1A or a 1.5A for small devices like bluetooth headsets or slow charges.
+A few years ago when smartphones were recently on the market, usually charge rates were below 1A.
+Nowadays I only recommend using below 1A or a 1.5A for small devices like Bluetooth headsets or slow charges.
 It’s a good option if you charge your phone during the night, using 1.0A will get your phone full during the night.

 But in a fast-paced world where everything happens so fast and you can’t afford to have your phone out of juice, many manufacturers now offer faster options by increasing the voltage.